-The current research suggests that need-satisfying activities help individuals' needs get fulfilled, autonomously motivated toward daily activities, and experience greater well-being, and cope with stress.
-Psychologists or mental health professionals would encourage their clients or people to use these need-satisfying activities to cope with and reduce stress and enhance their subjective vitality.
-That is, while people during the current difficult time of the novel coronavirus outbreak need to stay at home or maintain social distancing even after the government breaks up restrictions, they can still thrive to get their basic needs fulfilled, and doing so help them to experience greater well-being and reduce stress.
-This intervention provides an opportunity for psychologists or clinicians and mental health professionals to even deliver it to those infected by the novel coronavirus that may suffer from psychological distress, so, it might help them to back to their normal life, meanwhile, this needs future consideration.
-Moreover, these need-satisfying activities may help individuals to be self-orientated to support him/herself to satisfy basic needs during difficult times.
-When people are learned how to do the activities that help them satisfy their basic needs, that activities may also enhance their awareness in choosing and doing activities.
-So, future research would examine how need-satisfying activities contribute to their awareness or mindfulness.
-It is also important to examine the relations of this approach to wellbeing and ill-being through the structural equation modeling or growth curve models.
+The current research suggests that need-satisfying activities help individuals' needs get fulfilled, become autonomously motivated toward daily activities, and experience greater well-being, and cope with stress.
+Psychologists or mental health professionals could encourage their clients or patients to use these need-satisfying activities to cope with and reduce stress and enhance their subjective vitality.
+That is, while people during the current difficult time of the novel coronavirus outbreak need to stay at home or maintain social distancing even after the government loosens the restrictions, they can still strive to get their basic needs fulfilled, and doing so will help them to experience greater well-being and reduce stress.
+This intervention provides an opportunity for psychologists or clinicians and mental health professionals to even deliver it to those infected by the novel coronavirus who may suffer from psychological distress, and so it might help them back to their normal life, although this needs future consideration.
+Moreover, these need-satisfying activities may help individuals to be selforientated to support themselves to satisfy their basic needs during difficult times.
+When people have learned how to do the activities that help them satisfy their basic needs, these activities may also enhance their awareness in choosing and doing activities.
+So, future research could examine how need-satisfying activities contribute to their awareness or mindfulness.
+It is also important to examine the relations of this approach to well-being and ill-being through the structural equation modeling or growth curve models.
 In this study, we could not examine the relations through this approach because of the relatively small sample size for it.
-Because of rapidly spreading the novel coronavirus, we preferred to not wait for a long time for more participants to attend the study.
+Because of the rapidly spreading novel coronavirus, we preferred to not wait for a long time for more participants to attend the study.

 It is also important to note that we tried to provide the intervention only to the participants in the experimental condition.
-To control that participants in the no-intervention control condition have not engaged in need-satisfying activities outside the study, we asked them to report their need satisfaction and need frustration; and their experience of need satisfaction was lesser than participants in the experimental condition.
+To control that participants in the no-intervention control condition have not engaged in need-satisfying activities outside the study, we asked them to report their need satisfaction and need frustration; and their experience of need satisfaction was less than for participants in the experimental condition.

-The current study is among the first to apply a motivational approach through needsatisfying activities during the difficult time of the novel coronavirus.
-Findings show casual support for the link between basic needs, motivational self-regulation, and well-being.
+The current study is among the first to apply a motivational approach through need-satisfying activities during the difficult time of the novel coronavirus.
+The findings show some support for the link between basic needs, motivational selfregulation, and well-being.
 This study highlighted an encouraging approach in this stressful situation.
-Rapidly growing the novel coronavirus pandemic makes people psychologically vulnerable and fearful of that in all regions.
-Thus, these promising results can help people to engage in their activities and energize them to find ways to thrive.
+The rapidly growing novel coronavirus pandemic makes people psychologically vulnerable and fearful in all regions.
+Thus, these promising results can help people to engage in their activities and energise them to find ways to thrive.

-Besides, as the results of correlations have shown, age was not related to the study variables, so, we can generalize these findings to all ages, especially age range from 18 to 46 years old, and rely on this intervention to enhance vitality and reduce stress.
-However, while we tried to ensure and maximize the generalizability of this intervention and we sampled individuals from the different age range, the majority of participants were student and female, and they were a self-selected sample.
-Therefore, we must cautious in generalizing these findings to the broader population.
-It would be good to replace these findings with samples from different age ranges, for example among school students, older population, or employees as well as investigate less educated samples to test the effectiveness of this intervention.
-It would also be interesting to test the applicability and generalizability of this intervention among different cultures.
+Besides, as the results of correlations have shown, age was not related to the study variables, so we can generalise these findings to all ages, especially the age range from 18 to 46 years old, and rely on this intervention to enhance vitality and reduce stress.
+However, while we tried to ensure and maximise the generalisability of this intervention and we sampled individuals from the whole age range, the majority of participants were student and female, and they were a selfselected sample.
+Therefore, we must cautious in generalising these findings to the broader population.
+It would be good to replicate these findings with samples from different age ranges, for example among school students, an older population, or employees as well as investigate less educated samples to test the effectiveness of this intervention.
+It would also be interesting to test the applicability and generalisability of this intervention among different cultures.